krokedil/dibs-easy-for-woocommerce/readme.txt

 For help setting up and configuring Nets Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).

 = Are there any specific requirements? =
-* WooCommerce 3.0 or newer is required.
+* WooCommerce 3.5 or newer is required.
 * PHP 5.6 or higher is required.
 * A SSL Certificate is required.
 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2020.04.01    - version 1.15.1 =
+* Tweak         - Only register webhook if host is not local (127.0.0.1 or ::1).
+* Fix           - Don't send -> shipping -> countries in request to Nets if redirect checkout flow is used.

 = 2020.03.02    - version 1.15.0 =
 * Feature       - Add support for EUR.